samuelmurray/rest-mash/README.md

 This will run all tests prior to building the JAR, which might take a while - see Tests section below.

+Either way you run the application, it will start a service on `localhost:8080`.
+The controller handles requests to `/artist`, and requires a MBID to be given.
+To search for an artist with MBID _abc-123_, enter http://localhost:8080/artist?mbid=abc-123 in your web browser.

 ## Tests
 There is a suite of tests in `src/test/java`.
 In order to run these, use Maven in the project root: